This page focuses on asthma in children. See also asthma in adults for more information.

 In asthma, the small and medium-sized airways in the lungs, called breathing tubes or bronchi, become inflamed.
 This causes:

 These changes cause narrowing of your airways.
-This leads to wheezing, cough and difficulty with breathing.
+This can lead to wheezing, coughing, breathlessness and a tight feeling in your chest.

-Children with asthma have sensitive airways that react to certain triggers, such as allergens (substances that cause an allergic reaction), viruses, cold or humid weather, exercise and air pollutants, such as cigarette smoke.
+Children with asthma have sensitive airways that react to certain triggers, such as allergens (substances that cause an allergic reaction), viruses, cold or humid weather, exercise, emotions such as anxiety and excitement, and air pollutants, such as cigarette smoke.

 It is not clear why some children get asthma and others don’t.
-Asthma is more common in people who have eczema or allergies such as hay fever, so if you have these in your family your child is more likely to develop asthma.
+Asthma is more common in people who have eczema or allergies such as hay fever, so if you have these in your family your child may be more likely to develop asthma.

 Common symptoms of asthma include: